Southern Painting’s Deck & Fence Staining

-- Solid stains have a more opaque, "painted" look, even though they are a stain product that soaks into the wood.
+- Solid stains have a more opaque or painted look, even though they are a stain product that soaks into the wood.

-- Southern Painting prefers waterborne stains because they hold up better under exposure to sun than do oil-based stains.
+- Southern Painting prefers waterborne stains because they hold up better than oil-based stains when exposed to sun.

 - Dirt, mildew, algae, etc. must also be removed prior to staining.

-- Following power washing, the surface must be allowed to dry thoroughly.
+- Following power washing, the surface must be allowed to thoroughly dry.